jjgomez2k/weatherForecast/README.md

     http://localhost:3000/

-to view an incredibly underwhelming React webpage listing two fruits and their respective prices.
+to view a simple React webpage to view the weather broadcast of a city.
-Though the apparent result is underwhelming, this data was retrieved through an API call to our Flask server, which can be accessed at
+Though the apparent result is simple, this data was retrieved through an API call to our Flask server, which can be accessed at

     http://localhost:5000/weather